jcouto/cshl_spks/README.md

     plt.plot(idx/srate,y+i*200,'k')
 ```

-# Syncronizing data with external streams
+# Synchronizing data with external streams

 It is critical to be able to relate neural signals with external variables to try to relate brain activity to behavior.